Division of Finance

 Expenditures Benefiting an Employee

-Expenditures that directly benefit an employee, plus all reimbursements to the employee require the approval of the employee's administrative superior.
+Expenditures that directly benefit an employee require the approval of the employee's administrative superior.
 Types of expenditures requiring administrative superior approval include, but are not limited to:

-- Food or meals that are not part of travel.
-See 2:090 for related guidance.
+- Food or meals that are not part of travel

 - Registration fees, such as for a conference.

-- Dues for individual memberships in professional societies or associations or in social service, or civic clubs (see 2:220).
+- Membership dues in professional societies or associations or in social service, or civic clubs

 The administrative superior must be either a supervisor of the employee or an appropriate administrative official.
 An appropriate administrative official must report to the administrative superior and cannot report to the employee.
 For example, a fiscal officer who reports to a dean, may be designated by the dean to provide administrative superior approvals.
 In no case may an employee approve his or her own expenses.